New Henderson Bridge to gradually open starting Thursday night

 The shared-used bike path opens on the eastbound side of the bridge.

-RIDOT said cyclists can continue to use the old bridge until then.
+Cyclists can continue to use the old bridge until then, according to RIDOT.

-The original bridge was built in 1969 and it was deemed structurally deficient in 1996.
+The original bridge was built in 1969 and deemed structurally deficient in 1996.
 Over the past 10 years, RIDOT said it’s spent roughly $4 million to keep it safe.

-Construction on the $84.4 million project will continue all through next year, which includes the demolition of the old bridge.
-More than $54 million of that came from federal funding secured by U.S. Sen. Jack Reed.
+Construction on the $84.4 million project will continue all through next year, including the demolition of the old bridge.
+More than $54 million is federal funding secured by U.S. Sen. Jack Reed.